abcarr/eecs568-drift-FordAV/README.md

 > ### C++17 Compiler
 We use the threading functionalities of C++17.

 > ### Eigen3
 Required by header files.
 Download and install instructions can be found at: http://eigen.tuxfamily.org. **Requires at least 3.1.0**.

 > ### Yaml-cpp
 Required by header files.
 Download and install instructions can be found at: https://github.com/jbeder/yaml-cpp.

+> ### evo
+Required for trajectory visualization and error calculation.
+Download and install instructions can be found at: https://github.com/MichaelGrupp/evo

 > ### ROS1 (Optional)
 Building with ROS1 is optional.
 Instructions are [found below](https://github.com/UMich-CURLY/drift/tree/main#4-ros).